ubirch/ubirch-protocol-python/docs/GettingStarted.md

 `$ pip install ubirch-protocol`

-> Currently the library in pip is not the same as the library in `ubirch/` in this repository
+> Currently the version of the `ubirch-protocol` package installable with pip is not the same as the package provided in this repository

-If want to install from another source than pip, follow along [here](NotPip.md).
+If you want to install from another source than pip, follow along [here](NotPip.md).

 ## Setup
 Before anything, you will need to do/get a couple of things: